Changing the testing recommendation for asymptomatic people impacts Covid-19 KPIs and response measurement

 The benefit of this method is comparatively trustworthy, reliable numbers.
 Few deaths fly under the radar, and populations are also fairly well-known.
 It’s also a solid bottom-line metric to measure the joint impact of social distancing policy and medical treatment, since it measures the entirety of the Covid-19 journey – from all citizens regardless of infection to the final, undesired outcome we are trying to reduce.

 However, this may not fully answer the fears of healthcare workers and at-risk citizens, who might ask: what is my chance of death if I contract Covid-19?
 Exactly what gamble am I taking when I leave my house?
+Any helpful hints that they can gather at this point, either through dedicated medical social network platforms (like Sermo), or other trusted medical sources, could be of great value to them.

 There are certainly other factors to consider from a mathematical standpoint.
 How do we handle migration?
 For example, approximately 7,000 Stanford University students are returning this fall to Stanford, CA, which according to the 2010 census, has a population of just under 14,000.
 If we add those 7,000 students to the Stanford, CA population, the mortality rate will decline in the immediate time frame, but it’s certainly not because of improved medical treatment or prevention.
 The real reason is the influx of a large, low-risk population.